soulwax/spotify-playlist-enhance/README.md

 3. Server exchanges the code for access and refresh tokens
 4. Application uses the access token to fetch data from Spotify API

+## Token Management

+This application includes:

+- Automatic token refresh when expired
+- Persistent token storage (development vs production environments)
+- CSRF protection using state verification
+- Separate token files for development and production

+## Security Considerations

+- Store your `.env` file securely and don't commit it to version control
+- Configure PM2 properly in production environments
+- Consider using a reverse proxy like Nginx to handle HTTPS
+- Regularly update dependencies to address security vulnerabilities

 ## License

 MIT